Last Updated on

 What is really great about beekeeping is there aren’t a lot of products and supplies required to get started.

 Where do I buy bees?

-It’s best to get all of your beekeeping equipment:
+It’s best to get all of your beekeeping equipment.
+This involves the following:

-Build your two beehives; paint/treat the hives; and have your bee protection suit and other beekeeping products ready.
+- Have your bee protection suit and other beekeeping products ready

 In this way, you will be able to start beekeeping right away when your bees arrive.